 Akanbi TO, Barrow CJ, 'Lipase-produced hydroxytyrosyl eicosapentaenoate is an excellent antioxidant for the stabilization of omega-3 bulk oils, emulsions and microcapsules', Molecules, 23 (2018)

-© 2018 by the authors.
-In this study, several lipophilic hydroxytyrosyl esters were prepared enzymatically using immobilized lipase from Candida antarctica B. Oxidation tests show... [more]
+In this study, several lipophilic hydroxytyrosyl esters were prepared enzymatically using immobilized lipase from Candida antarctica B. Oxidation tests showed that these conjugate... [more]

 Akanbi TO, Barrow CJ, 'Compositional Information Useful for Authentication of Krill Oil and the Detection of Adulterants', Food Analytical Methods, 11 178-187 (2018)